CombiRWTH/StaffScheduling/docs/DatabaseQueries.md

 ORDER BY p.Name asc
 ```

-We use the **TPersonalKontenJeMonat** table to retrieve the working hours of each employee per month.
+We use the entity `TPersonalKontenJeMonat` to retrieve the working hours of each employee per month.
 We JOIN that table with **TPersonal** to directly get the corresponding names and PersNr of the employee.
 RefKonten in TPersonalKontenJeMonat gives us the relevant type of Konto (f.e.
 SOLL_Monat).
 You can find all types of Konten in **TKonten**.